-Abbesses Metro is the best Metro station to visit in Paris.
-It is the crowning glory of Paris Metro Art Nouveau, with its dragonfly-style entrance, decorated in gorgeous Parisian murals and a famous movie location.
+Abbesses Metro is the crowning glory of Paris Art Nouveau, with its dragonfly-style entrance, decorated in gorgeous Parisian murals and it’s also a famous movie location.
 And it’s a short, easy stop on your way around Montmartre.

-My guide to the Abbesses Metro station shows you what to see, tells you its history and its context as one of the most famous Paris Art Nouveau sites.
+In this guide to the Abbesses Metro station I show you what to see and tell you its history and its context as one of the most famous Paris Art Nouveau sites.
 Take a few minutes to browse, view the images and enjoy.

 Why Visit Abbesses Metro?